vsellemi/macro-finance-forecasting-toolbox/matlab/README.md

 # Overview

 This repository contains sample MATLAB codes for macroeconomic forecasting.
-The main files are contained in the `matlab` directory and are named `main_<model name>.m`.
+The main files are named `main_<model name>.m`.
 These files require necessary helper functions contained in the `util` subdirectory and data files contained in the `data` subdirectory.
 Users should also ensure that they have installed the `Econometrics` and